Darknet – Open source editing

 Musicplasma – the music visual search engine

-Posted by jerry on May 12th, 2004 — Posted in Journal, New media, Technology
+Posted by Jerry on May 12th, 2004 — Posted in Journal, New media, Technology

 Now here is a site you have to check out!
 It’s a search engine showing links between musicians. the interface is great! it displays results like a 3D fly-through so you get the sense of being inside the data.
 The site is called musicplasma – you just enter the name of a musician or band and up come the results, along with all the other musicians that have been associated with that band.
 It’s real six degress of separation stuff 🙂